Advertiser Disclosure

 Jump to Section

-We may be compensated when you click on product links, such as credit cards, from one or more of our advertising partners.
+We may be compensated when you click on a link, when an application is approved, or when an account is opened from one or more of our advertising partners.
 Terms apply to the offers below.
 See our Advertising Policy for more about our partners, how we make money, and our rating methodology.
 Opinions and recommendations are ours alone.

 Advertisement

-How a Government Shutdown Could Affect Travel
+How the Government Shutdown Will Affect Travel

 DCA Main Terminal Past Security